CHEM 1201 - Foundations of Chemistry IB

 General Course Information

-Course Code CHEM 1201 Course Foundations of Chemistry IB Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Incompatible CHEM 1200, CHEM 1520 & CHEM 1521 Assumed Knowledge CHEM 1101 Restrictions Not available to students with SACE Stage 2 Chemistry Subject Achievement Grade of C+ or greater (under review) Course Description Organic systematic nomenclature; physical properties of organic compounds; functional groups: alcohols, aldehydes and ketones, carboxylic acids, amines, esters, amides and proteins, polymers; metal reactivity/activity series; oxidation numbers; acidic/basic oxides; trends in strength of binary and oxoacids; balancing redox equations under acidic conditions; combustion/fuels; measuring energy changes; kinetics; activation barriers; conditions that affect reaction rates; reaction profiles; gaseous reactions and rate.
+Course Code CHEM 1201 Course Foundations of Chemistry IB Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 1101 or SACE Stage 1 or 2 with a final grade of C or below (or equiv).
+Other students may apply to the Head of Chemistry for exemption.
+Students who attempted CHEM 1101,did not pass & wish to enrol in CHEM 1201 should apply to the Head of Chemistry Incompatible CHEM 1200, CHEM 1520 & CHEM 1521 Restrictions Not available to students with SACE Stage 2 Chemistry Subject Achievement Grade of C+ or greater (under review) Course Description Organic systematic nomenclature; physical properties of organic compounds; functional groups: alcohols, aldehydes and ketones, carboxylic acids, amines, esters, amides and proteins, polymers; metal reactivity/activity series; oxidation numbers; acidic/basic oxides; trends in strength of binary and oxoacids; balancing redox equations under acidic conditions; combustion/fuels; measuring energy changes; kinetics; activation barriers; conditions that affect reaction rates; reaction profiles; gaseous reactions and rate.

 Course Coordinator: Associate Professor Natalie Williamson